 We learn from Daniel's confidence in the lions' den, a confidence born out of an unshakable belief in a living God, and we, too, long to believe in a living God.
-We learn that "faith is the assurance of things hoped for, the conviction of things not seen," along with all the other stories recounted in the Scriptures-for our benefit, surrounding us with a "great cloud of witnesses" for encouragement in our journey of faith (Heb.
-11:1; 12:1).

-And we learn most of all from Jesus, "the pioneer and perfecter of our faith, who for the sake of the joy that was set before him endured the cross, disregarding its shame, and has taken his seat at the right hand of the throne of God" (Heb.
+We learn that "faith is the assurance of things hoped for, the conviction of things not seen," along with all the other stories recounted in the Scriptures-for our benefit, surrounding us with a "great cloud of witnesses" for encouragement in our journey of our faith, who for the sake of the joy that was set before him endured the cross, disregarding its shame, and has taken his seat at the right hand of the throne of God" (Heb.
 12:23).